sanying123/documentation/using-ocular/ocular-quick-start.md

 )
 ```

-It is also possible to process CPG sub graphs via external programs by
-exporting them to JSON.
-For example,
+It is also possible to process CPG subgraphs using external programs by exporting them to JSON.
+For example, the command

 ```scala
 cpg.dependency.toJson |> "/tmp/dependencies.json"
 ```

-dumps dependency information into the file "/tmp/dependencies.json" is
+dumps dependency information into the file "/tmp/dependencies.json" in JSON format.

-JSON format.
-Fields of the CPG can be queried using regular
-expressions.
-For example, to determine whether an application uses the
+Fields of the CPG can be queried using regular expressions.
+So, to determine whether an application uses the
-spring framework, a quick query could be
+Spring framework, a quick query is

 ```scala
 cpg.dependency.name(".*spring.*").l.nonEmpty
 => true
 ```

-Since the application uses Spring, it makes sense to look for the
-typical Java annotations that indicate attacker-controlled variables.
+Since the HelloShiftLeft application uses Spring, it makes sense to look for the typical Java annotations that indicate attacker-controlled variables

 ```scala
 cpg.annotation.name(".*(CookieValue|PathVariable).*").l
 ```

-From annotations, we can jump to parameters using these annotations:
+From annotations, you can look at the parameters using

 ```scala
 cpg.annotation.name(".*(CookieValue|PathVariable).*").parameter.name.l